tsmboa0/agent-bob/README.md

 ## Architecture

-Bob employs a modular multi-agent system where specialized agents handle different aspects of whisky analysis and recommendation:
+Bob employs a modular multi-agent system (using Langgraph.js) where specialized agents handle different aspects of whisky analysis and recommendation:

 ```
                              ┌─────────────────────────┐